course-details-portlet

 The student should

-• be able to exchange views and experiences with others and through this promote the development of good practice in meeting with people from different backgrounds and prerequisites
+• be able to exchange professional arguments with others in order to promote the development of good practice in meeting people with different backgrounds and assumptions

 • be able to contribute to reflection on the value of diversity in society

-• has basic insight into and critical attitude towards key ethical issues
+• have basic insight into and a critical attitude towards key ethical issues

 Learning methods and activities

-The course includes teaching, excursions and other learning activities at gatherings, and digital learning activities between the sessions.
-There are mandatory work requirements in the course and self-work and group work are scheduled between the sessions.
-Guidance is offered in connection with and between the collections.
+The course includes teaching, varius learning activities at gatherings, and digital learning activities between the sessions.
+There are mandatory coursework requirements in the subject that must be approved in order to be eligible to take the exam.

 Compulsory assignments